 Q. What are the advantages of living on campus?

 A. The main advantage is living just a three-minute walk from campus, which provides easy access to classes and other college facilities, such as, the library, pool, and fitness center.
 The complex offers apartment-style living with a private, locked bedroom for each person, a full kitchen and bath in each apartment, and an active community.
 Resident Assistants (RAs) and Residence Hall Council offer a variety of activities throughout the semester for students.
 Residence Life and Student Activities provide van transportation for activities and errands for students in the residence halls.

 Q. What is the cost?

 A. The four-bedroom apartment costs vary.
-Details are provided on the Estimated Cost page.
+Details are provided on the Room Rates page.
 Included in the cost are utilities, laundry, cable service, high-speed and wireless Internet access.

 Q. When does the housing process begin?